cnr-ibba/BIOINFO-guidelines/docs/terminal/tmux.rst

 After a tmux terminal is started, you will start a new terminal inside a tmux session and you can work in the same way you could work outside tmux.
-If you need to take control to the tmux terminal, you need a combination of a prefix key, ``C-b (Ctrl-b)`` by default, followed by a command key.
+If you need to take control to the tmux terminal, you need a combination of a prefix key, which is ``C-b (Ctrl-b)`` by default, followed by a command key.
 For instance, to leave the current tmux session, leaving the terminal and its processes running in background you need to press ``Ctrl-b`` and then the letter ``d`` (which stands for *detach*